emmaremy/emmaremy.github.io/projects/index.md

 ### [Pill Image Segmentation](https://github.com/emmaremy/pill-images)

 Inspired by the 2016 NLM Pill Recognition Challenge, we segmented pills from backgrounds for reference images of pills.
-This was a project for a 2017 course in Bioinformatics.

 ### [Metaballs](https://github.com/emmaremy/cs40-metaballs)

 We used C++ and OpenGPL to implement 3-D [metaballs](http://jamie-wong.com/2014/08/19/metaballs-and-marching-squares/).
-This was a project for a 2016 course in Computer Graphics.

 ## Conferences and events